cyberbotics/webots/docs/discord/technical-questions-2020.md

 Help > check for updates

 ##### Chronoj 11/14/2020 12:42:57
-<@239507682111913984> also,even when i set x in north, robot axis remain the main problem, as positive z point opossite to its nose and positive x to its right...
+`@Simon Steinmann` also,even when i set x in north, robot axis remain the main problem, as positive z point opossite to its nose and positive x to its right...
 Im trying to find a way(if possible) to put the x axis to its nose and z to the right.
 In order then to figure out, without teansformations, the atan2, in order to turn and go to specific point.
 %figure
 ![20201114_143557.jpg](https://cdn.discordapp.com/attachments/565154703139405824/777151588309532672/20201114_143557.jpg)
 %end